TechnoJo4/priv/README.md

 ## Usage

-Subscribe to the "labeler" so that you can send reports to it.
+Subscribe to [the "labeler"](https://bsky.app/profile/did:plc:hrxxvz6q4u67z4puuyek4qpt) so that you can send reports to it, and pin [the feed](https://bsky.app/profile/priv.merkletr.ee/feed/3m5h4ao75nd2k).

 Report a user with the "Other" reason type, and enter a combination of these commands:
 - `+` or `+posts`: follow a user's posts